danielballan/photomosaic/README.md

     pm.assemble_tiles(tiles)

-*Important*: If you use tune/untune, you should provide untune with the mask, or the solid background will seriously distort the palette.
-The call is:
+*Important*: If you use tune/untune, you should provide each with the mask, or the solid background will seriously distort the palette.
+The calls are:

+    img = pm.tune(orig_img, img, mask)
-    mos = pm.untune(mos, orig_img, mask)
+    mos = pm.untune(mos, img, orig_img, mask)

 ### Tile matching and repetition